Crawford Creek Regional Park.

 The approach: We were asked to supply a giveaway for a breakfast fundraiser.
 We asked to allocate more of the budget to commitment and less to a giveaway.
 They agreed.

 A trifold card opened with facts about light: that it travels at 300,000 kilometres per second, that it takes eight minutes and twenty seconds to travel from the sun to Earth.
 Inside the card was a flat, branded flashlight.
-Then the card shifted: now that we have shared some facts about light, let's shed some light on the facts.
+Then the card shifted:

 Every statistic that followed was framed in the same terms.
 In the time it takes light to reach our eyes from the sun, nine women in Canada will be assaulted by an intimate partner.
 In the time it takes our planet to orbit the sun, 13,000 women and children will be assisted by Alberta's shelters.